wolfzxcv/gen-ai/README.md

 ## Getting Started

-1. Create .env file, copy and paste your API_KEY, see .env.example file for the format
+1. Create .env file, copy and paste your API_KEY, also modify the API URL if necessary, see .env.example file for the format

 2. Install related packages